w3c/webappsec/specs/subresourceintegrity/spec.markdown

 ### Non-secure contexts remain non-secure

-[Integrity metadata][] delivered to a context that is not a [secure context], such as an only protects an origin against a compromise of the server where an external resources is hosted.
+[Integrity metadata][] delivered to a context that is not a [secure context], such as an HTTP page, only protects an origin against a compromise of the server where an external resources is hosted.
 Network attackers can alter the digest in-flight (or remove it entirely, or do absolutely anything else to the document), just as they could alter the response the hash is meant to validate.